Canadian police arrest 2nd suspect in stabbing rampage

 Associated Press

-JAMES SMITH CREE NATION, Saskatchewan (AP) — Canadian police arrested the second suspect in the stabbing deaths of 10 people in the province of Saskatchewan on Wednesday after a three-day manhunt during which they had found the body of his brother.

-The Royal Canadian Mounted Police said Myles Sanderson, 32, was located near the town of Rosthern in Saskatchewan at about 3:30 p.m. local time, an RCMP statement said.
+Myles Sanderson, 32, was found near the town of Rosthern, after officers responded to a report of a stolen vehicle being driven by a man armed with a knife, the Royal Canadian Mounted Police said.

-An official familiar with the matter said Sanderson’s vehicle was rammed by police and he surrendered.
-The official spoke on condition of anonymity as they were not authorized to speak publicly about the matter.
+An official familiar with the matter said officers rammed Sanderson’s vehicle and he surrendered.
+The official spoke on condition of anonymity as the person was not authorized to speak publicly about the matter.

-The manhunt for the two brothers had entered its third day.
-The fugitive’s brother and fellow suspect, Damien Sanderson, 30, was found dead Monday near the stabbing sites.
-Police are investigating if Myles Sanderson, 32, killed his brother.

-The stabbing rampage had raised questions of why Myles Sanderson — an ex-con with 59 convictions and a long history of shocking violence — was out on the streets in the first place.
+Video and photos from the scene showed a white SUV off to the side of the road with police cars all around.

+Some family members of the victims arrived at the scene and thanked police, including Brian Burns, whose wife and son were killed.

 He was released by a parole board in February while serving a sentence of over four years on charges that included assault and robbery.
 But he had been wanted by police since May, apparently for violating the terms of his release, though the details were not immediately clear.